10 Reasons Why Creeping Fig (Ficus pumila) is Dying & How to Revive It

 How to fix it

-• Feed your Creeping Fig monthly during the growing period (spring and summer) with a balanced, water-soluble fertilizer to promote a lush growth.
+• Feed your Creeping Fig with a balanced, water-soluble fertilizer every 4 weeks in the growing period (spring and summer) to promote a healthy growth.

 • Do not feed in the cold season (fall and winter) as growth is minimal and feeding at this time can lead to fertilizer burn and death of the plant.